Oscar-chu/MySQL_GUI/README.md

-# Job Application Record Tracker
+# Personal Job Application Tracker
 This is my very first github project.
 This is a web-app written in Python using the Django Framework.
 This is a CRUD web-app using MySQL as database.